marina713/trivia-app/README.md

 ## Testing

-In the project directory, you can run the unit test using the following command:
+In the project directory, you can run the unit tests using the following command:

 ```
 > yarn jest